 9. Whenever your toddler throws a tantrum.
 In public.
 (Supermarkets and family gatherings are the worst!).

-10. When baby refuses to nap and toddler fusses at bedtime.
+10. When baby refuses to nap and then fusses at bedtime.
 Huge aaaaarghhhh moments in my book!

 11. When toddler insists on walking when you take the stroller along.
 That's ok.
 But when toddler insists on not walking/ being carried when you deliberately didn't get the stroller, because you thought toddler wanted to walk!

 Lesson: Always carry a suitcase of your toddler's belongings.
 Everywhere.

 12. When stepping on Lego.
 Or miniature cars.
 Time after time!